Contenders make moves, get head start on NHL trade deadline

 Some of hockey’s best teams got a head start on the trade deadline Saturday by making important moves and scooping up some of the hottest players on the market.
 The cap-strapped, reigning champion Tampa Bay Lightning surrendered three draft picks to get defenseman David Savard, the Colorado Avalanche landed veteran goaltender Devan Dubnyk, and the Florida Panthers did something to compensate for Aaron Ekblad’s absence by acquiring defenseman Brandon Montour.

-“They have a team to go for another run and go for the Stanley Cup,” Savard said of the Lightning.
-“They’ve had a great team for numbers of years, so I’m really excited to go on a team that has a chance to win the Stanley Cup.
-I couldn’t be more pumped to go meet the guys and be part of the team and go on a run again.”
+“I wanted to get David Savard on our team, and the sooner the better,” Lightning general manager Julien BriseBois said.
+“It’s really, really hard to win the Stanley Cup. … If there was an opportunity for me to add a good player to our group to give it a little bit of a boost, I felt like I owed it to them to make that happen.”

-Given the Lightning’s salary-cap situation, general manager Julien BriseBois said a month ago, “Realistically, I think it’s unlikely that we’re going to be adding a player between now and the trade deadline.”
+Given the Lightning’s salary-cap situation, BriseBois said a month ago, “Realistically, I think it’s unlikely that we’re going to be adding a player between now and the trade deadline.”
 It was only possible because the Columbus Blue Jackets retained half of Savard’s salary — for a 2021 first- and a 2022 third-round pick — and the Detroit Red Wings took 25% for a fourth-rounder and Tampa Bay taking minor leaguer Brian Lashoff.

+“I didn’t really expect us to be able to pull this off,” BriseBois said.
+“We used our draft picks to purchase cap space to acquire a good player and squeeze him on to our team, and I know that we’re going to be a harder out now come playoff time because David Savard’s going to be wearing our jersey.”

 Savard gives Tampa Bay a physical presence on the right side of the blue line, a role Zach Bogosian, now with Toronto, filled during the 2020 Cup run.
 The Lightning also expect to get 2019 MVP Nikita Kucherov back from hip surgery when the playoffs begin in mid-May.